Mutalenic/school_library/README.md

-# OOP school library: add Person, Student and Teacher classes
+# OOP school library: Decorate a class
-In this project, I will start building my school library app.
-In this initial step, I have implemented the classes to represent students and teachers.
+In this project, I have used the Decorator design pattern to correct the names of people.

 ## Built With
 - Ruby